-STRATEGY ACTIO N LOCATION Short-term Medium-term Long-term Ongoing advocacy 13.
-Undercroft spaces Improve the accessibility, safety, activation, and amenity of the undercroft space west and east of Clarendon Street.
-13.1 For the location below West Gate Freeway, west of Clarer Government, City of Melbourne and other stakeholders t opportunities for development or open space activation understorey and tree plantings lighting improvements.
-For the location below West Gate Freeway, east of Clarer Government, City of Melbourne and other stakeholders t undertake a feasibility study on the capacity and bes explore the existing undercroft spaces east of Claren active sustainable transport solutions o explore: tions ndon Street, advocate to the Victorian o: st use of the undercroft carpark • • upgrade the amenity of the undercroft carpark northeast of Clarendon Street to improve safe walking and cycling to the East Enterprise Precinct.
-14. Tram stop improvements 14.1 Prepare best practice design principles to advocate Kings Way (Tram 58) • Provide safe and accessible tram stops that facilitate convenient movement and engage with the Victorian Government for all tram stop upgrades: Stop#117 at York Street Stop#118 at Sturt Street • Park Street (Tram 1) Stop #23 at Moray Street • Stop #24 at Clarendon Street • Coventry Street (Tram 96) ••••••••••••••••••••••••••••••••••••••• •••••• Stop #127 at South Melbourne Market • Clarendon Street (Tram 12) Stop #127 at York Street ٠ Stop #128 at Dorcas Street • ••••••••••••••••••••••••••••••••••••••• ••••••
+STRATEGY ACTIO N .
+LOCATION Short-term Medium-term Long-term Ongoing advocacy 13.
+Undercroft spaces 13.1 For the location below West Gate Freeway, west of Clarendon Street, advocate to the Victorian Government, City of Melbourne and other stakeholders to explore: Improve the accessibility, safety, activation, and amenity of the opportunities for development or open space activa • undercroft space west and east of understorey and tree plantings LIOUS Clarendon Street. lighting improvements.
+13.2 For the location below West Gate Freeway, east of Clarendon Street, advocate to the Victorian Government, City of Melbourne and other stakeholders to: undertake a feasibility study on the capacity and best st use of the undercroft carpark explore the existing undercroft spaces east of Claren active sustainable transport solutions don Street to contribute to integrated upgrade the amenity of the undercroft carpark northeast of Clarendon Street to improve safe walking and cycling to the East Enterprise Precinct.
+14. Tram stop improvements 14.1 Advocate to and engage with the Victorian Kings Way (Tram 58) • Provide safe and accessible tram stops that facilitate convenient movement Government for all tram stop upgrades which consider Council's principles.
+Stop#117 at York Street that facilitate convenient movement Stop#118 at Sturt Street • Park Street (Tram 1) Stop #23 at Moray Street Stop #24 at Clarendon Street • Coventry Street (Tram 96) Stop #127 at South Melbourne Market • Clarendon Street (Tram 12) Stop #127 at York Street • Stop #128 at Dorcas Street • ••••••••••••••••••••••••••••••••••••••• ••••• •••••